Becoming an artist is not always easy. You must develop skills and gain experience to be a successful artist.

 Art galleries can be a great way to meet other artists and get feedback on your work.
 The galleries can also help you connect with other resources in your field.
 However, art galleries can also be a bit intimidating for beginner artists.

 Attending art workshops is an intelligent way to increase your network with other artists.
 Workshops are excellent for discussion, problem-solving, and learning new art skills.
 These workshops allow you to meet other artists, learn new techniques, and get feedback on your work.
-As all the workshop members have the same objective, you can easily get connected with other resources in your field.
+As all the workshop members have the same objective, you can easily connect with other resources in your field.

 Join an Artist Association